hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ## Assumptions
 - L1 (Ethereum):
-  - integrity and inmutability of data
+  - integrity and immutability of data
 - Hashes
   - `Poseidon` is unbreakable and collision-resistant
   - `SHA256` is unbreakable and collision-resistant